In-depth Look at Mounjaro and Its Side Effects

 Common side effects of Mounjaro

-Mounjaro can cause several side effects, from mild to serious.
+Mounjaro’s possible side effects range from mild to serious.
 Common side effects include:

 • Constipation